cannlytics/cannlytics/tools/functions/parse_coa_jobs/readme.md

 `job_error_message`: A message describing the error.

+## Dependencies

+The `parse_coa_jobs` cloud function requires a `env.yaml` file in the root directory of the function.
+This file should contain the following environment variables:

+- `CANNLYTICS_API_KEY`: The API key for the Cannlytics API, used for parsing COAs.

+See the `requirements.txt` file for a list of Python dependencies.

 ## Deployment

 You can deploy the `parse_coa_jobs` cloud function using the Google Cloud SDK with the following command: